Hugozys/blog-django-sample/README.md

 # HugoBlog - A Simple Django Web Application for Personal Website
   This web application is a skill refresh for TAing Duke ECE568 ERSS course.
 It is also the same code that I used to maintain my first personal blog webiste.
 The github repository contains all the development code.
 You could see a development demo via docker.
+To visit actual deployed web, go [here](https://hugozh.com)

 # How To Run Demo
   To run the demo, simply install docker on your Linux VM